wuhan2020/wuhan2020.github.io/README.md

 4. Run `npm run build` to build source code.
 5. Verify your change locally: `python -m SimpleHTTPServer 8000`, when your python version is 3 use :`python3 -m http.server 8000` instead.

-*If you have higher version of node installed, you may consider `nvm` to allow different versions of `node` coexisting on your machine.*
+*If you have higher version of node installed, you may consider `nvm` to allow different versions of `node` co-existing on your machine.*

 1. Follow the [instructions](http://nvm.sh) to install nvm.
 2. Run `nvm install 10` to install node 10.x.